-If you submit a written dispute, you must also provide supporting documentation/and or evidence such a bill of sale for the vehicle or police report.
+If you submit a written dispute, you must also provide supporting documentation and/or evidence such a bill of sale for the vehicle, DOL Report of Sale, or police report.

 How does a written dispute work?

 The administrative judge reviews evidence presented by the Toll Enforcement Office, which may include the civil penalty, toll bills or other evidence such as account notes.

 Your documents must be received by the Toll Enforcement Office by the due date listed on your civil penalty.
 Make sure to sign the bottom of your written testimony and keep a copy of all documents sent.

 How is a decision reached?